refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 <br />

-`Icons` are also removed from `@pankod/refine-antd`.
-So, you should import icons from `@ant-design/icons` package directly.
+`Icons` have also been removed from `@pankod/refine-antd`.
+So you need to import icons from the `@ant-design/icons` package directly.

-If the package is not installed, you should install it with your package manager:
+If the package is not installed, you can install it with your package manager:

 <Tabs
 defaultValue="npm"